When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 You Might Also Like

 Two-thirds of drownings that occur in the home take place in the bathtub.
-The number one thing you can do to prevent any danger to your child in the bathtub is to supervise them.
+The absolute most important rule is constant adult supervision.
+Never leave your child unattended in the bath, not even for a second.

 1. Non-Slip Mat